Nikh7l/Vendor_Management_System/README.md

 # Vendor_Management_System

-This repository contains the source code for a Vendor Management System API built using Django and Django REST Framework.
+This repository contains the source code for a Vendor Management System built using Django and Django REST Framework.
 The API includes endpoints for managing vendors, purchase orders, and vendor performance metrics.
 Token-based authentication is used to secure the API endpoints.

 # Setup Instructions